rajn1/projects/README.md

 Personal Projects:

-- Website code for rajnarayan.info
+- Website code for rajnarayan.info [This code is currently Public]
 - Pecan: Team project for Hack Beanpot [This code is currently Public]
 - MyNEU Facial Recognition App {Coming Soon!}